 It is important to continue taking paroxetine to keep you well.
 Breastfeeding will also benefit both you and your baby.

-If you notice that your baby isn't feeding as well as usual, or seems unusually sleepy, or if you have any other concerns about your baby, then talk to your health visitor or doctor as soon as possible.
+If you notice that your baby is not feeding as well as usual, seems unusually sleepy or irritable, has colic or if you have any other concerns about your baby, then talk to your health visitor or doctor as soon as possible.

-Tell your doctor if you're taking these medicines before you start paroxetine:
+Tell your doctor if you're taking any of these medicines before you start paroxetine:

-- any medicines that affect your heartbeat - as paroxetine can speed up or change your heartbeat
+- any medicines that affect your heartbeat – paroxetine can make your heart beat faster or cause an irregular heartbeat (arrhythmia)

-- any other medicines for depression – some rarely used antidepressants can interact with paroxetine to cause very high blood pressure even when they have been stopped for a few weeks after you've stopped taking them
+- any other medicines for depression – some rarely used antidepressants can interact with paroxetine and cause very high blood pressure even a few weeks after you've stopped taking them

-- any medicines for schizophrenia – some rarely used medicines for schizophrenia can interact with paroxetine to cause heart problems
+- any medicines for schizophrenia – some rarely used medicines for schizophrenia can affect how paroxetine works and cause heart problems

 Mixing paroxetine with herbal remedies and supplements

-Do not take St John's wort, the herbal remedy for depression, while you are being treated with paroxetine as this will increase your risk of side effects.
+Do not take St John's wort, the herbal remedy for depression, if you're taking paroxetine because it increases your risk of side effects.